Setfelix/ADRes/README.md

 | _dhps_   | 436, 437, 540, 581, 613  |
 | _dhfr_   | 51, 59, 108, 164         |

+Thus allowing for the detection of molecular markers of resistance to chloroquine, sulphadoxine-pyrimethamine, and artemisinin derivatives.
 Using ABI Sanger sequencing trace files of whole gene (or regions spanning codons of interest) from several samples, this pipeline outputs a CSV-formatted file of sample name, codons and their corresponding amino acids.